-I Prefer Formula Grant I Prefer Area Based Grant I Prefer Other Forms of Funding I'm Neutral Grant Dased Grant I diffis of Fullating
+I Prefer Formula I Prefer Area I Prefer Other I'm Neutral Grant Based Grant Forms of Funding

 Area based Grant will provide the clearest, most transparent way of providing funding for LLFAs against the measured criteria.
 We would be able to take advantage of the flexibility of the 'non-ring-fenced' grant whilst enabling us to prioritise resources and get maximum vfm in delivering the new leadership role.
 However, it is important that as the funding of the new burdens is reviewed and adjusted (for instance, in line with improvements to the evidence base data), that the Grant continues to be maintained at a sustainable level so that we can adequately plan our medium to long term resource requirements.